10 Reasons Why Zillow Fails Highly Inaccurate Zestimates

 Reason 6 Zesimates do not distinguish between homes sales that were foreclosed on or sold at short sale.

-Arguably, when you sale your home and have it appraised, a appraiser will make every effort to look for homes that were not discounted due to a desperate seller’s decision to short sale or include homes that foreclosed on (i.e. sold through an REO Broker).
-Although, if your market is saturated with distress properties, you will more than likely have to included distress homes as comparable to your home.
+Arguably, when you sale your home and have it appraised, a appraiser will make every effort to look for homes that were not discounted due to a desperate seller’s hardship situation.
+An appraiser will in some cases, make an active effort not to include homes that foreclosed (i.e. sold through an bank repossession).
+Although, if the market is saturated with distress properties, you will more than likely have to included distress homes as comparable (comps) to your home.
 But again, Zillow at a glance does not separate normal resale from short sale or foreclosures.

 Reason 7 Zillow does not correct correctable inaccuracies.